 - every ten years if the previous radon concentration was higher than 100 Bq/m3

-- every ten years if the reduction of the radon concentration below the reference value was achieved by radon mitigation
+- every ten years if the reduction of the radon concentration below the reference level was achieved by radon mitigation

-- every five years if a lower concentration than the reference value was achieved by radon mitigation and the radon concentration before the mitigation was higher than 1,000 Bq/m3
+- every five years if a lower concentration than the reference level was achieved by radon mitigation and the radon concentration before the mitigation was higher than 1,000 Bq/m3

 - as soon as possible after the building has undergone substantial structural or ventilation-related construction or alteration work (e.g. replacement of concrete slab, drains or ventilation).